 Andrew YEE is currently Faculty Early Career Award Fellow at the Singapore University of Technology and Design.
 His research focuses on understanding how social and technological environments shape the health and well-being of young people.
 Currently, he is working on a number of research projects related to media use among children and youths and how it affects their well-being, parent-child communication and dietary preferences among children, as well as technological affordances for health.
 One major project he is working on right now is the collection and analysis of young people’s screenomes in Singapore, and identifying how different strains of media use affect youth well-being.
 A second major project he is working on is in understanding what constitutes high- versus low-quality digital media use for preschoolers.
 He holds a PhD and a BA in Communication from Nanyang Technological University.

-He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, Vaccine, and the Oxford Encyclopedia of Communication.
+He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, the International Journal of Communication, Vaccine, the International Journal of Advertising, and the Oxford Encyclopedia of Communication.
 His research has also been internationally recognized, receiving awards at the DC Health Communication Conference and the Asian Congress of Nutrition.

 - Ho, S. S., Lwin, M. O., Yee, A. Z. H., & Lee, E. W. J. (2017).
 Understanding factors associated with Singaporean adolescents’ privacy protection behavior using an extended theory of planned behavior.
 Cyberpsychology, Behavior, & Social Networking, 20(9), 572-579.
 DOI: 10.1089/cyber.2017.0061